abitdodgy/words_counted/README.md

 In this example, `-you` and `you` are counted as separate words.
 Writers should use the correct dash element, but this is not always the case.

-## About

-Originally I wrote this program for a code challenge.
-My initial implementation was decent, but it could have been better.
-Thanks to [Dave Yarwood](http://codereview.stackexchange.com/a/47515/1563) for helping me improve my code.
-Some of this code is based on his recommendations.
-You can find the original implementation as well as the code review on [Code Review](http://codereview.stackexchange.com/questions/46105/a-ruby-string-analyser).
+The default criteria does not count numbers as words.

 ## To do

 1. Add paragraph counter.
-2. Add word density in %.
-3. Add ability to open files or URLs.
+2. Add ability to open files or URLs.
-4. A character counter, with spaces, and without spaces.
+3. A character counter, with spaces, and without spaces.
-5. A sentence counter.
+4. A sentence counter.
-6. Average words in a sentence.
+5. Average words in a sentence.
-7. Average sentence chars.
+6. Average sentence chars.
-8. Pass in a custom regex object using dependency injection.
+7. Pass in a custom regex object using dependency injection.

 #### Ability to open files or urls